facebook/react/docs/tutorial/tutorial.md

 </button>
 ```

 This means that when the square is clicked, it calls the onClick function that was passed by the parent.
-The `onClick` doesn't have any special meaning here, but it's popular to name handler props starting with `on` and their implementations with `handle`.
+The `onClick` here is an
+<a href="https://facebook.github.io/react/docs/events.html" target="_blank">eventhandler</a> which handles the click event and invokes the `onClick` function received in props.
 Try clicking a square – you should get an error because we haven't defined `handleClick` yet.
 Add it to the Board class:

 ```javascript
 handleClick(i) {